 - One in eight women in NSW will develop breast cancer in their lifetime.
 Screening can detect cancers before they can be felt.
 Screening via a mammogram recommended for women aged 50-74 every two years.
 No referral needed call Breast Screen NSW on 132050 for an appointment also click on the following link to view the 2019 Breast Screen van locations BreastScreen Screening Locations.
 Further information is available on their website.

-- Current recommended Cervical screening via PAP smear test is for women aged from ages 18-20 every two years.
+- Current recommended Cervical screening via PAP smear test is for women aged from 25-74 years, every five (5) years.
 This test can be performed by your GP, certified clinic nurse or women’s health centre.
 More information can be found at National Cervical Screening Program.